JohnSloan8/Virtual-Gaeltacht/README.md

-# Simple Log In - `Attempt 2`
+# the Virtual Gaeltacht

-This project follows the tutorial [Node.js with Passport Authentication](https://www.youtube.com/watch?v=6FOq4cUdH8k).
+A follow on from a PhD research project on the use of avatar facial expressions in language learning.